section-engineering-education/engineering-education/content/articles/hierarchical-clustering-in-python/index.md

 Source:[Displayr](https://www.displayr.com/what-is-hierarchical-clustering/)

 In this flowchart, we assumed a dataset with N elements where N = 6.
 Below are the steps involved in the above clustering.
-- *Step 0:* Initially, assume each data point is an independent cluster.
-- *Step 1:* Make each data point a single-point cluster, i.e., 6 clusters.
+- *Step 1:* Initially, assume each data point is an independent cluster, i.e., 6 clusters.
-- *Step 2:* Take the two closest data points and merge them into a single cluster.
+- *Step 2:* Into a single cluster, merge the two closest data points.
 By so doing, we ended up with 5 clusters.
-- *Step 3:* Take the two closest clusters and merge them into a single cluster.
+*Step 3:* Again, merge the two closest clusters into a single cluster.
 By so doing, we ended up with 4 clusters.
-- *Step 4:* Reapt step three until we have only one cluster.
+- *Step 4:* Reapt step three above until a single cluster of all data points is obtained.

 If we visualize the dendrogram, we should obtain a tree-like structure with the root at the top like the one shown below.

 ![Dendrogram](/engineering-education/hierarchical-clustering-in-python/dendogram.png)

-Generally, this is the Agglomerative clustering algorithm.
+Generally, this is what the Agglomerative clustering algorithm is.

-#### Divisive hierarchical clustering:
+#### Divisive clustering
  Divisive clustering is a top-down approach.
 In other words, we can comfortably say it is a reverse order of Agglomerative clustering.
-It begins with the root, in which all objects are included as a single cluster.
-Then, the most heterogeneous group gets **divided** into two different clusters at each iteration step.
+At the beginning of clustering, all data points are considered homogeneous, and hence it starts with one big cluster of all data points.
+Then, at each clustering iteration, the most heterogeneous group is **divided** into two different clusters such that the variance in them is reduced.
 The process continues until all the optimal number of clusters is attained.

 In the real world, however, the initial assumption of the Divisive clustering, the data is homogeneous, holds less weight than the Agglomerative clustering assumption that all data points are different from each other.
 This makes this algorithm less utilized in the clustering tasks than agglomerative clustering.
 With this said, this article will give close attention to Agglomerative clustering as it is the algorithm we are most likely to apply in future clustering tasks,

 Our agglomerative clustering algorithm talked about $two\ closest\ clusters$.
 So how do we determine how fur clusters are from each other?

  In machine learning, there are various distance metrics that we can utilize and measure the distance between various points.

 These metrics include:
 - Euclidean distance
 - Minkowski distance